Opinion-CA21129/learning-materials/index.md

 ---
 This material is based upon work from COST Action (CA21129) **What are Opinions?
 Integrating Theory and Methods for Automatically Analyzing Opinionated Communication (OPINION)**, supported by COST (European Cooperation in Science and Technology). <br>

-The learning resources accessible from this page were designed primarily as teaching materials for the OPINION network training school [NAME OF SCHOOL WITH LINK TO THE SCHOOL PAGE ON PROJECT WEBSITE] that took place from [DAY] to [DAY], [MONTH] [YEAR] in [Salamanca, Spain].
+The learning resources accessible from this page were designed primarily as teaching materials for the [COST Action Training School in Computational Opinion Analysis (COpA)](url) that took place in June 2024 at the University of Salamanca, Spain.<br>

 Lecturers are welcome to use the materials in their teaching and adapt them as needed, respecting the CC license.
 Learners are welcome to use them on their own as tutorials. <br>